bihor/fp_newsletter/Documentation/ToDoList/Index.rst

 To-Do list
 ==========

-It should be possible to use the fe_users table too.
+- It should be possible to use the fe_users table too.

+- There should be a double opt out method.
+Currently there is no verfiy email for the unsubscription.